How to help your child learn to read.

 The vowel sounds (a, e, I, u and o) can be taught as you normally say them ( a in apple, e as in elephant, I as in igloo, u as in under, o as in orange), however there are some exceptions (e.g. child) but these will be addressed in school later on.
 There is also a list of tricky words that do not follow the normal pronunciation of other words.

 Words such as the, some, said, to are tricky and these are taught on-sight, telling the children you cannot sound these out.
 There is also a list of pseudo words ( alien words) that Are used to check the child’s decoding skill.
 Words such as “vok”, “chup”, “bleem”.
-At Portway we teach phonics daily for 20 minutes it teaches sound/letter recognition, spelling patterns and formation of the letters.
+At Portway we teach phonics daily for 20 to 30 minutes it teaches sound/letter recognition, spelling patterns and formation of the letters.

 Phonics is taught in a structured way giving them the skills they need to tackle new words.
 They can then go on to read any kind of text fluently and confidently, and to read for enjoyment.